-There are a few factors to bear in mind before looking at cruises from all the various UK ports.
+There are a few factors to bear in mind before looking at cruises departing from the various UK ports.
 Such factors include your transport options, the terminal facilities if travelling with a large group or people with limited mobility, and the cruise lines and destinations sailing from that port.

 Here, we have all the information you need to find the best UK port to cruise from for you.
 Also, we’ve provided handy tips for each port such as the best transport links to the terminal, what parking, storage and easy-access services are provided, and even what you can do before and after your cruise in the surrounding area.
 We’ve even provided maps of the ports to help you best plan your journey, get around, and use your time and available facilities.